Shmata/MergeLists/README.md

 When an administrator clicks on the main button of the web part, a Fluent UI panel is displayed.
 Within the panel, there are multi-select Fluent UI dropdown components that administrators can use to select sites, lists, and columns associated with those lists.
 Upon clicking the **Show grid** button, a Fluent UI DetailsList containing all the selected columns displays accumulated items.
 The web part provides the ability to filter items.

 Once an administrator configures everything and clicks on `Show grid`, all encoded queries will be recorded in the 'MergeLists' list, which is automatically created by the web part.
-This allows current site users to see the results without any problems.
+This allows current site users to see the results without any problems regardless of columns type.

 ![7](https://github.com/Shmata/MergeLists/assets/2398297/85bd9253-adc5-4c6f-a66e-767f31464f54)